paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

         set dpd on-idle
-        set mode-cfg enable # Purpose of this command and the following ipv4 commands is to auto-assign the remote p1 virtual interfaces ip set auto-discovery-receiver enable # This will allow the spoke to learn ADVPN shortcuts to other spokes sent via the Hub set remote-fw <public ipv4 for hub-isp1-p1>
+        set mode-cfg enable # Purpose of this command and the following ipv4 commands is to auto-assign the remote p1 virtual interfaces ip set auto-discovery-receiver enable # This will allow the spoke to learn ADVPN shortcuts to other spokes sent via the Hub set auto-discovery-receiver dependent # This is on by default; causes child tunnels (ADVPN shortcuts) to be removed if the parent tunnel drops set remote-fw <public ipv4 for hub-isp1-p1>
         set psksecret <pwd> # If using psk this should match what is set on the Hub above [set certificate <signature>] # If using certificates for authentication instead of PSK